Pool Frequent Asked Questions:

 Automatic Suction-Side Cleaners

 These cleaners rely on suction to make them move and vacuum the debris off of the pool floor.
 There are several advantages to this.
-First, they act like a moving main drain or skimmer.
+First, they act as a moving main drain or skimmer.
 When the cleaner is underwater, sucking debris into it, it is also sucking water through your filtration system.
-For years, the most reliable and popular suction cleaner has been the Pentair Kreepy Krauly.

 Robotic Automatic Pool Cleaners